(Updated October 22, 2021)

-Whenever an employee exceeds regular working hours, their organization is responsible for providing extra compensation known as overtime (OT) pay.
-In fact, OT pay is part of the list of benefits workers can receive on top of their basic pay.
+Whenever an employee exceeds regular working hours, you’ll need to properly compensate them in the form of overtime (OT) pay, which is included in the list of benefits they receive on top of their basic pay.

 But what exactly is OT pay, and how do you compute it properly?
-If you want to learn more about this type of compensation or need a refresher, check out our comprehensive guide.
+If you want to learn more about this type of compensation, check out our comprehensive guide below.

 What is Overtime Pay?

-If an employee works overtime on a holiday or rest day, however, they’ll receive 30% of their hourly rate from their employer.
+Meanwhile, an employee working overtime on a holiday or rest day will receive 30% of their hourly rate from their employer.

 Who Isn’t Eligible for OT Pay?

-The Labor Code requires companies to pay employees for the extra work they’ve performed beyond their 8-hour work day.
+According to the Labor Code, companies must pay employees for the extra work they’ve performed beyond their 8-hour work day.
 However, there are workers exempted from receiving overtime pay.
 They include:

 - Government employees, including workers in government-owned and controlled companies

-- Field personnel or employees working outside their company location and have no fixed working hours
+- Field personnel or employees working outside their company’s location and without fixed working hours

 When Can Employers Require OT Work?